gogins/csound-vst3-opcodes/README.md

 that in each opcode name, "vst" is replaced by "vst3", for example "vstinit" becomes "vst3init".

-The VST3 opcodes behave exactly the same way as the vst4cs opcodes, except that the VST3 protocol applies parameter changes with sample frame accuracy and interpolation.
+The VST3 opcodes behave more or less the same way as the vst4cs opcodes, except that the VST3 protocol applies parameter changes with sample frame accuracy and interpolation.